Centre using its agencies against those speaking the truth : Mamata | Politics

 Hours after Shiv Sena MP Sanjay Raut was summoned by the Enforcement Directorate, West Bengal Chief Minister Mamata Banerjee on Monday alleged that the BJP-led federal government is ''using'' its agencies against people who are ''speaking the truth''.

-Banerjee claimed that ordinary people are being ''tormented'' by the BJP and as a result, several lakhs of people, including businessmen have left the country. ''BJP is doing whatever it wants to do ...
-It is using central agencies like CBI and the ED against those who are speaking the truth,'' she said at a program here.
+Banerjee claimed that ordinary people are being ''tormented'' under the BJP and as a result several lakhs of people, including businessmen have left the country. ''BJP is doing whatever it wants to do ...
+It is using central agencies like CBI and the ED against those who are speaking the truth,'' she said at a programme here.

-She had made the same charge on several occasions in the past.

 Banerjee, who is also the TMC supremo, said, ''Today I saw that a Shiv Sena leader in Maharashtra (Sanjay Rout) has been summoned by the ED.
-Why will (BJP) torment ordinary people like this?
+Why will it (BJP) torment ordinary people like this?
 Is this the way to run a democracy? ''Several lakhs of people and businessmen have left the country in the last few years,'' she claimed. ''You can check this with the passport and visa offices.''
-The ED summoned Raut, a Rajya Sabha MP, on Tuesday at its office in the western metropolis for questioning in a money-laundering probe linked to the re-development of a Mumbai 'chawl' and other related financial transactions involving his wife and friends.
+The ED has summoned Raut, a Rajya Sabha MP, on Tuesday at its office in the western metropolis for questioning in a money laundering probe linked to the re-development of a Mumbai 'chawl' and other related financial transactions involving his wife and friends.
+PTI SCH KK KK KK KK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)